Skip to main content

 Removing goggles or face shield (PPE).

-1. Consider front of mask or respirator to be contaminated; do not touch.
+1. Consider the front of the mask to be contaminated; do not touch.

 Removing a mask or respirator (PPE).